Board of Trustees

 Her past work was devoted to health promotion at the policy, systems and community level as Executive Director and Advocacy Director of Fit City Duluth, co-creator of the Healthy Duluth Area Coalition, and a Duluth local Statewide Health Improvement Partnership (SHIP) Coordinator.
 Mimi currently serves the Alzheimer’s Association as a volunteer community educator and a caregiver support group facilitator.
 Recent community service activities include board chair, vice chair, and treasurer of Community Action Duluth, member of the Duluth Area Family YMCA board of directors, and YMCA Community Services Branch advisory board member.
 Mimi and her husband, Tom, have three children.

 John Strange is the retired President and CEO of St Luke’s Hospital.
 A native of Milwaukee, WI, John attended U.W.
 Stevens Point, where he earned a bachelor of science in Business Administration with a specialization in Accounting as well as Economics.
-He then attended Cardinal Stritch College, where he earned a master’s degree in Organizational Management & Design.
+He then attended Cardinal Stritch College, where he earned a master’s degree in Organizational Management and Design.
 John started his career in the for-profit business world as an accountant at Cuneo Press, Inc., which is a printing firm.

 After four years, he moved to Pepsi Cola Bottling Group as senior accountant and credit manager for the Milwaukee metro area.
 Four years later, John transitioned into the not-for-profit world of healthcare by joining Burlington Memorial Hospital in Burlington, WI, as an accountant supervisor.
-Fourteen years later he left Burlington Memorial as Executive Vice President responsible for half of the hospital & clinic operations.
+Fourteen years later he left Burlington Memorial as Executive Vice President responsible for half of the hospital and clinic operations.
 John then moved to Duluth and joined St. Luke’s Hospital as CFO in 1992.
 Four years later he transitioned to the role of President and CEO until his retirement in 2019.
 During his career, John served on many community boards, and is still active on the boards of the Ordean Foundation and the Animal Allies Humane Society.

 Kara Thoemke, Associate Professor in Biology, is the faculty Trustee.
 She obtained her BS in Microbiology and her PhD in Molecular, Cellular, Developmental Biology and Genetics from the University of Minnesota, Minneapolis.
 She served as a National Academy of Sciences postdoctoral researcher studying developmental toxicology at the U.S. Environmental Protection Agency prior to beginning her teaching career at St. Scholastica in 2007.
 Kara served as biology department chair from 2012-2018.
 She currently teaches Foundations in Biology, Genetics, Advanced Bacteriophage Biology, and Human Biology and Heredity.